giralt/draft-ietf-alto-gradient-graph-2/draft-giraltyellamraju-alto-gradient-graph.md

 bandwidth allocation property that all bottleneck structures satisfy:

 - **Property 3.
-Monotonic bandwidth allocation (MBA).** Let si be the transmission rate of a flow fj that is bottlenecked at link li.
+Monotonic bandwidth allocation (MBA).** Let si be the transmission rate of the flows bottlenecked at link li.
 Then, for any path in the bottleneck structure of the form

         l1 -> f1 -> l2 -> f2 -> (...) -> ln -> fn